solita/solita.github.com/_posts/2022-12-22-keeping-ones-cool-as-a-consultant.md

  - self-compassion
 ---

-If you're a person who doesn't react well to changes and who can adjust to new situations with a shrug, this post is probably not for you.
+If you're a person who reacts well to changes and who can adjust to new situations with a shrug, this post is probably not for you.
 If, however, you're more like me and you have trouble adapting to big and fast changes, this might be for you.

 ## Why there is a need to "keep my cool"